What to Pack For Your Au Pair Adventure Abroad

 • Hand sanitizer and skin-safe wipes

-8. Practical Advice From Au Pairs
+8. Practical Advice from Au Pairs

-Tried and true items that directly support your role and help you feel prepared in your new environment:
+These are tried-and-true items that directly support your role and help you feel prepared in your new environment:

-• Comfortable, supportive shoes with grip (ideally waterproof and easy to clean)
+• Comfortable, supportive shoes with grip, ideally waterproof and easy to clean

-9. Tech Advice From Experienced Travellers
+9. Tech Advice from Experienced Travellers

 These small additions don’t take up much space, but they can make travel and daily life noticeably easier.